 amazing places and calling the mountains home.
 I have spent four years working as a naturalist guide in Denali National Park during the

-outside every chance I get, whether its an evening stroll or a month
+outside every chance I get, whether its an evening stroll or a month-long

 I moved to Alaska from Minnesota to work as a sled dog handler at a small family kennel in Denali Park and have been loving every minute of the adventure.
 In my free time I like to go skijoring, packrafting, hiking, canoeing and biking – trying to explore as much of my new backyard in as many ways as possible!
 Before moving to Alaska I lead 10-40 day canoe trips on remote rivers in Northern Minnesota and as far north as the Arctic Ocean in Canada.
 I love sharing my passion for reveling in wild places with those around me.
 Alaska is an incredible untamed place to explore.
 I enjoy the freedom of being able to take off in any direction and immerse myself in wilderness whether it’s discovering a patch of sweet cranberries, rinsing my face in a glacial stream, smelling the aroma of Labrador Tea or spotting other wildlife that call this place home.